lukeg101/lplzoo/README.md

 1. Compile your code with `-W`, This catches any warnings.
 There shouldn't be any warnings
 2. Use [hlint](http://hackage.haskell.org/package/hlint), to handle code linting and suggestions.
 Like wall, there should be no suggesstions for file `Foo.hs` when running `hlint Foo.hs`.
 3. Ensure code has 100% [Haddock](https://www.haskell.org/haddock/) coverage.
 This helps to document things if ever we want to.
-4. All of this can be run automatically using Cabal (see below).
+4. All of this can be run automatically (see below).
 Make sure to run these locally before you commit.
 5. Keep in mind the motivations above, this code is not meant to be advanced Haskell, but rather simple (for demonstration) so try not to use advanced technologies if you can.

 ## Building